quartucm/beer-style-app/README.md

  - Add your API key to server/local.config.sample.js
  - Rename local.config.sample.js to local.config.js

+For Production Deployment
+ - You will need to modify config.js
+ - Currently it pulls in Heroku ENV variable `process.env.API_KEY`
+ - Change it as needed.

 Full warning: This is a Proof of Concept and is by no means ready for production.

 To do: